flintlang/flint/README.md

 ## Language Overview

-The [Flint Programming Language Guide](https://docs.flintlang.org/) gives a high-level overview of the language, and helps you getting started with smart contract development in Flint.
+The **Flint Programming Language Guide** [Website](https://docs.flintlang.org), [Local](docs/language_guide.md) gives a high-level overview of the language, and helps you getting started with smart contract development in Flint.

 Flint is still under active development and proposes a variety of novel _contract-oriented_ features.